realworldocaml/book/en/maps-and-hashtables.md

 functions for converting to and from s-expressions, a serialization format that we'll discuss more in [xref](#data-serialization-with-s-expressions).
-In this case, we'll use the `with sexp` declaration that comes from the `Sexplib` syntax extension to create s-expression converters for us, but such converters can also be written by hand.
+In this case, we'll use the `with sexp` declaration that comes from the `sexplib` syntax extension to create s-expression converters for us, but such converters can also be written by hand.